 Here is the timeline most cookware shoppers do not know:

 PTFE itself was never banned.
-The replacement processing aid for PTFE manufacture is now typically a chemistry called GenX (HFPO-DA), which is itself a PFAS and which the EPA is currently regulating under the same drinking water rule.
+The replacement processing aid for PTFE manufacture is now typically GenX (HFPO-DA), which is itself a PFAS and which is now regulated under the EPA's drinking water rule at 10 parts per trillion.

 What "PFAS-free" actually means on a label